 Organized crime hackers are professional criminals motivated by money – they hack to steal data, computing resources or directly steal money.
 Organized crime hackers are well-funded and extremely organized, and may have relations with nation state hackers or hacktivists in some opportunistic cases.
 Ransomware intersects with this category as well.

 Terrorist hackers are the most recent persona to enter the threat landscape.
 Motivated by politics and religion, these cybercriminals work with high levels of determination and persistence to achieve a political and religious end, often by means of creating fear and chaos.
 Like hacktivists, they are highly coordinated and strategic, borrowing techniques from other hacker personas

 Finally, you have your insiders, who can be unwitting.
 Earlier, I described employees as the soft underbelly of an organization.
 They are the greatest vulnerabilities because of poor cyber hygiene and because they’re susceptible to social engineering.
 It’s tough to defend against that.
 Malicious insiders on their way out or a disgruntled employee are even harder to stop, which is why least privilege access and encryption are so important.

 We’ve taken a big picture look at the cybersecurity market and the threats driving this demand.
-In the next part of this series, we’ll look at the modernization of cybersecurity and how it’s changing in the face of cloud, IoT, mobility and more.
+In the next part of this series, we’ll look at the modernization of cybersecurity and how it’s changing in the face of cloud and IoT.